Strippit Houdaille

 (Numerical Control)

-"A" Controls that Predates the CNC HECC80 Controls built by the now Defunct
+"A" Controls that Predates CNC HECC80 Controls built by the now Defunct

 Houdaille Electronics Division of the Defunct